Fraunhofer-FIT-DSAI/drk-information-model/README.md

-# DRK Information Model (Culture IM)
+# Culture Information Model (Culture IM / DRK IM)
-**Datenraum Kultur Information Model (DRK IM)**: The DRK IM is a Semantic Information Model that aims to define formal specifications of concepts, relationships, and constraints (application profiles) within the culture dataspace.
+**Culture Information Model (Culture IM) / Datenraum Kultur Information Model (DRK IM)**: The DRK IM is a Semantic Information Model that aims to define formal specifications of concepts, relationships, and constraints (application profiles) within the culture dataspace.
 This formalization provides a structured framework for understanding and organizing information within the DRK project.
 In addition, this forms a basis for representing information in DRK in the form of a Knowledge Graph (DRK KG) with more advanced querying, inference, and reasoning capabilities.

-# DRK IM Contents
+# Culture/DRK IM Contents
-- The DRK Ontology
+- The Culture (DRK) Ontology
   - Common modules for organizations, places and accessibility, creative works, events, roles, and data services.
   - Culture sector (subdomain) specific modules for performing arts theater showtimes, museums and collections, and music marketplaces
 - Extensible semantic schemas (metadata templates) and their visual models (in the form of editable UML class diagrams)